nihal111/nihal111.github.io/_posts/2018-03-30-ntp-update-time.markdown

 # Problem
 **Windows would not update time using the standard NTP servers since they are blocked on the network.**

-The system time often gets messed up when **switching between different operating systems on a multi-boot machine**.
+The system time often gets messed up when **switching between different operating systems on a multi-boot machine** (solution to this specific problem in [appendix](#appendix)).
 This problem arises when you are on a network (like the IIT Bombay network) that blocks outside NTP servers.
 IIT Bombay has its own NTP server- ntp.iitb.ac.in.
 All other standard NTP servers (like time.windows.com, time.nist.gov, pool.ntp.org) are blocked.

 This problem can be [easily solved](https://askubuntu.com/questions/14558/how-do-i-setup-a-local-ntp-server) on linux machines by simply adding the NTP server to `/etc/ntp.conf`.
 However, in Windows, the control panel settings would not allow you to add an external NTP server (in our case ntp.iitb.ac.in).